TanDrew87/Decision-Dome/README.md

 ## Collaboration
 - Current members of project: An Nguyen (Owner)
 - If one desires to join this project, email Mr. Nguyen at an1645584@gmail.com, requesting to join "Decision Dome"

+<a name="download"></a>
+## To Download This Repository
+1. Install Git on your computer and open the Bash executable file.
+2. Move to the directory where you want the download to happen using "cd folder1/folder2/folder3/etc."
+3. Download repository to the folder using "git clone linkOfRepository other-name".
+Omit other-name if you want to keep the original name of the repository.